4.8out of 3,000+ reviews

 First off, your parents will balance out your high-risk level as a younger driver.
-Of course, this won’t be the case if they have a bad driving record full of accidents, speeding tickets, and other traffic violations.
-Also, insurance providers might offer multiple driver discounts for policyholders who insure multiple drivers through their one policy.
+Of course, this won’t be the case if they have a bad driving record full of accidents, speeding tickets, or other traffic violations.
+Also, insurance providers might offer multiple driver discounts for policyholders who insure multiple drivers through one policy.

 See More: Cheap Car Insurance

 While you can stay on a parent’s auto insurance policy, there are some situations that may cause you to get removed from it.
 If you’re a dangerous driver with a poor driving history, for example, your parents will have to pay higher rates.
 They might choose to kick you off their plan and encourage you to get your own.